Mexican Street Corn Salad

 Overhead shot of Mexican Street Corn Salad in large white bowl with lime wedges and side of cotija cheese crumbles.

 Street corn, or Elote, is a popular Mexican street food.
 It is usually made with grilled corn served on a stick that is slathered in butter, mayo, chili powder, and lime juice.
-While Mexican street corn is delicious, it can be a bit heavy.
-In this recipe, we are going to make a Mexican Street Corn Salad without mayo.
-This salad is just as tasty as the original, and is sure to please a crowd.
+This recipe is inspired by that but in salad for and mayo-free!

 Ingredients for recipe before prepped: corn kernels, avocado oil, scallions, cilantro, cotija cheese, jalapeno, lime, and spices.